 Useful links

 Formerly known as the WHO Collaborating Centre in Health Workforce Development in Rehabilitation and Long Term Care, we received official re-designation in June 2018 with a new title - WHO Collaborating Centre for Strengthening Rehabilitation Capacity in Health Systems.
+We received further official re-designation in February 2023.

-This follows four years of successful achievements in capacity building and contributing to research and evidence in rehabilitation and long term care service provision.
+This follows eight years of successful achievements in capacity building and contributing to research and evidence in rehabilitation and long term care service provision.
 The re-designated centre's four-year work plan will support implementation of the Western Pacific Regional Framework on Rehabilitation and Rehabilitation 2030: A Call for Action.

 People with disability are more likely to die from the novel coronavirus – but we can reduce this risk